 Get started

-Take a look at how your home is decorated and note the things you like and dislike.
+Think about how your home is decorated and note the things you like and dislike.
 Pay special attention to the color scheme and to how each room "feels" to you.
+Does it feel comfortable?
 Is it inviting?
-Does it feel comfortable?
 Does it relax you or does it invigorate you?

 Focus on the room(s) you would most like to change.
 Brainstorm all the things you would change in that room if you could.
 Don't give a thought to any financial considerations; just let your imagination go wild!
 It might be helpful to write down all the negatives and positives.
 You don't need to come up with solutions all at once.
 Just be clear on what you like and what you hate about that room.

 Visit our showroom and purchase a Room Planner.
-While you're there, take a look around and see what really appeals to you.
+While you're there, look around and see what really appeals to you.
 Sometimes entire rooms are designed around just one or two special pieces, so don't be afraid to fall in love with something that doesn't seem to fit into your overall scheme.
 Go with what you love, and the rest will fall into place.

 Get to work